raymondj-pace/CS639-Final/README.md

 ### 3. Project presentation completed.
 (Google Slides) (not planned)
 ### 4. YouTube video completed and uploaded. (not planned)
 ### 5. Fixed bug with Calendar view on editing a record. (not planned)
+### 6. Improved UI with borders, padding, colors and updated opening animation activity. (not planned)
 ### 6. Updated all App images and APK in GitHub.
 <br>